supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

----
-lab:
-    title: '23 - Add terms of use and acceptance reporting' learning path: '04'
-    module: 'Module 04 - Plan and Implement and Identity Governance Strategy'
----

 # Lab 23: Add terms of use and acceptance reporting

 ## Lab scenario

-Azure AD terms of use policies provide a simple method that organizations can use to present information to end users.
+Microsoft Entra terms of use policies provide a simple method that organizations can use to present information to end users.
 This presentation ensures users see relevant disclaimers for legal or compliance requirements.
 This article describes how to get started with terms of use (ToU) policies.

 You must create and enforce a ToU policy for your organization.

+## Lab objectives
+In this lab, you will complete the following tasks:

++ Exercise 1: Establish a Terms of Use and Conduct Testing
+    + Task 1: Add terms of use
+    + Task 2: Log in as an user
+    + Task 3: Review the report of aceptance and rejection records
+    + Task 4: What terms of use looks like for users
+    + Task 5: How users can review their terms of use
+    + Task 6: Edit terms of use details
+    + Task 7: Update an existing terms of use document

-#### Estimated time: 20 minutes
+### Estimated time: 20 minutes

+## Architecture diagram

-### Exercise 1 - Set up a Term of Use and test them
+## Exercise 1: Establish a Terms of Use and Conduct Testing

-#### Task 1 - Add terms of use
+### Task 1: Add terms of use

 Once you have finalized your terms of use document, use the following procedure to add it.